Airsequel/double-x-encoding/readme.md

 If the optional leading digit encoding is enabled, a leading digit is encoded as `XXZ[A-J]`, where `A` is `0` and `J` is `9`.

+If the optional double underscore encoding is enabled, double underscores are encoded as `XXRXXR`.